Eclipse-SDV-Hackathon-Chapter-Two/GearShiftGamers/README.md

 are received.

-For simulation of the human key pressing, we send every keystroke 30 times with a delay of 1ms.
+For simulation of the human key pressing, we send every keystroke 30 times with a delay of 1 ms.

 ````python
 str_left = f'xdotool type --delay 1 "{30*'A'}"'